PepeluDev/ReactNativeAuthenticationWorkshop/README.md

 ## Project Current State

 The status of the project at this moment presents the user interface developed with 4 different screens: Login, Register, Confirm_registration and Reset_password.
-The logic behind and the auth backend connection are a work in progress.
+Apart from the Main Screen, which represents the inner part of the App after the authentication process.
+The logic behind and the authentication backend connection are also provided.
+So, the result is a complete authentication flow to secure a React Native App.

 ## App preview